Finding the Best Life Insurance Policy

 The rate of interest, however, is much lower compared to regular loans.
 If you decide to make a partial withdrawal, the amount is usually deducted from your policy’s death benefit portion.

-It should be noted, however, that the cash value portion of your policy is usually not included in the death benefit.
+It should be noted, however, that the cash value portion of your permanent insurance policy is usually not included in the death benefit.
 The death benefit is paid out to your family while the cash portion is usually absorbed by the insurance company itself.
 In other words, the cash value component is useful to you only as long as you are alive.
 You can borrow against it or withdraw a part of it for your other investments or to pay for any emergencies.

 Riders for Whole Life Policies